King of the Mountain (Kate Bush song)

 "King of the Mountain" is a song by British singer-songwriter Kate Bush.
-Taken from her eighth album, Aerial (2005), it was released on 24 October 2005 as the album's only single and became her biggest hit in over a decade, peaking at number four in the United Kingdom and reaching the top 20 in several other European countries and Canada.
+Taken from her eighth album, Aerial (2005), it was released on 24 October 2005 as the album's only single.
+The single peaked at No. 4 in the UK Singles Chart.

 Overview

 "King of the Mountain" was released as a single by EMI Records on 24 October 2005, Bush's first single since "And So Is Love", which had been released 11 years before.
 It was first played on BBC Radio 2 on 21 September 2005.

 Written about ten years before most of the songs on Aerial, the lyrics enquire whether Elvis Presley might still be alive someplace, "...looking like a happy man..." and playing with "Rosebud", Kane's childhood's sled, and comment on the pressures of extreme fame and wealth.
 In a November 2005 interview with BBC Four's Front Row Bush said, "I don't think human beings are really built to withstand that kind of fame."

 Sung in a slightly slurred Elvis-type manner, the track was produced by Bush; the recording was engineered by Del Palmer and mastered by James Guthrie.
 The cover art is a drawing by her son Bertie.

 The B-side of the UK single is a cover version of Marvin Gaye's "Sexual Healing", which features Irish musician Davy Spillane on uilleann pipes, originally recorded for his 1994 A Place Among the Stones album.
 The track was left off the Spillane album as it didn't fit with the sound of the rest of the record and before the 2005 release, Bush's version of "Sexual Healing" had only been heard publicly once, at the 1994 Kate Bush fan club convention in the Hippodrome, London.